What is a spot contract?

 Spot contracts summed up

 - A spot contract is an agreement to exchange an asset at the current market rate – known as the spot price

 - Spot contacts are associated with commodities, currencies and bonds, but are also available on a range of markets, such as cryptocurrencies and property

 - You can settle spot contracts physically or in cash

 - The settlement period for spot contracts is between one and two business days

 - Spot contracts track the underlying price of an asset, enabling you to take a position on the most recent buy and sell prices from market participants

 - Once you’ve chosen a price to trade at, you’d automatically be entered into a spot contract and be obliged to settle the exchange

 - Spot prices can change rapidly due to the high volume of traders, so it’s important to be aware of the risks of slippage and mitigate them with guaranteed stops

-- You can trade spot contracts via spread bets and CFDs to take advantage of rising and falling prices
+- You can trade spot contracts via CFDs to take advantage of rising and falling prices

 Live prices on most popular markets